 Payment will be made for the quantity of all Class 10 excavation items shown in the contract documents, adjusted by any increase or decrease in excavation from a borrow furnished by the Contracting Authority borrow excavation or change in backslope.
 Should the Contractor or the Engineer desire actual measurement, such as when a discrepancy in quantity is discovered, timely written notice shall be given to the other party at any time during the construction period.
-When a discrepancy or cross sections based on actual measurements of the project area will be used.
+When factual measurement is requested, the preliminary cross sections and the balance points shown in the contract documents or cross sections based on actual measurements of the project area will be used.
 This method shall be used in conjunction with the quantities shown in the contract documents related to work as provided for in Articles 2107.04 and 2108.04.